-- 7.97 Whilst sites for Gypsies and Travellers pitches generally should follow similar locational criteria to the selection of housing sites for the settled community, there are specific aspects of Gypsies and Travellers cultural traditions and preferences which need specific consideration, such as the preference for living in a caravan or working from home and the need to provide space suitable for both sustained periods of settled living whilst also facilitating a nomadic lifestyle.
-These factors need to be borne in mind when assessing sites. - 7.98 The policy seeks to achieve well landscaped sites that provide residents with the accommodation they need in areas that can be well served by local facilities including education and health.
+- 7.100 The policy is criteria based in order to clearly assess any proposals that may come forward.
+The provision of pitches/plots within settlements is appropriate in principle, as for other forms of housing.
+Outside of settlement boundaries, proposals may be appropriate subject to the criteria contained within this policy and other policies within the Island Planning Strategy. - 7.101 Whilst sites for Gypsies and Travellers pitches generally should follow similar locational criteria to the selection of housing sites for the settled community, there are specific aspects of Gypsies and Travellers cultural traditions and preferences which need specific consideration, such as the preference for living in a caravan or working from home and the need to provide space suitable for both sustained periods of settled living whilst also facilitating a nomadic lifestyle.
+These factors need to be borne in mind when assessing sites. - 7.102 The policy seeks to achieve well landscaped sites that provide residents with the accommodation they need in areas that can be well served by local facilities including education and health.
 In the first instance, sites will be expected to be located as close as possible to such facilities, where an alternative site is more suitable, it is expected that these facilities can be accessed using the public transport network or on foot.
 As such, on-site pedestrian access should be separate to vehicular access to ensure that there is no conflict between pedestrians and vehicles.
-Proposals should also provide safe vehicular access and adequate on-site parking. - 7.99 It is important that site residents can enjoy good levels of privacy and residential amenity and new development should be designed to respect these aspects for both existing and new occupiers.
-A key issue to be addressed is the service of the site by essential utility infrastructure and this should be demonstrated in any application. - 7.100 As with other development proposals for residential use, the impact of a specific proposal on local amenity is a key planning consideration.
+Proposals should also provide safe vehicular access and adequate on-site parking. - 7.103 It is important that site residents can enjoy good levels of privacy and residential amenity and new development should be designed to respect these aspects for both existing and new occupiers.
+A key issue to be addressed is the service of the site by essential utility infrastructure and this should be demonstrated in any application. - 7.104 As with other development proposals for residential use, the impact of a specific proposal on local amenity is a key planning consideration.
 It is important that new development proposals make a positive contribution to both their immediate surroundings and the wider environment.
-Development proposals must not cause harm to the area's nature conservation interests or heritage assets. - 7.101 Where a business use is included, evidence should be provided to show that the use will not have a detrimental impact on neighbouring land uses.
-Applications for five or more pitches will be expected to submit a site management plan upon application, detailing how the site will be managed for the travelling communities. - 7.102 It is recognised that there will be a need for private provision as well as public sites.
+Development proposals must not cause harm to the area's nature conservation interests or heritage assets. - 7.105 Where a business use is included, evidence should be provided to show that the use will not have a detrimental impact on neighbouring land uses.
+Applications for five or more pitches will be expected to submit a site management plan upon application, detailing how the site will be managed for the travelling communities. - 7.106 It is recognised that there will be a need for private provision as well as public sites.
 This policy enables this provision.
-As with other forms of residential development, where planning permission is granted, the council may use planning conditions or obligations to assist in the delivery of good quality development. - 7.103 Any application submitted will be determined against the above policy, the development plan as a whole and any other material considerations.
-Evidence to demonstrate that the applicant/proposed resident of the site/pitch/plot meets the definition of 'Gypsies and Travellers' for the purposes of the planning system may be sought. - 7.104 Conditions will be used to secure any aspects relating to the policy above where these are not clear within the application submitted and subsequently approved.
+As with other forms of residential development, where planning permission is granted, the council may use planning conditions or obligations to assist in the delivery of good quality development. - 7.107 Any application submitted will be determined against the above policy, the development plan as a whole and any other material considerations.
+Evidence to demonstrate that the applicant/proposed resident of the site/pitch/plot meets the definition of 'Gypsies and Travellers' for the purposes of the planning system may be sought. - 7.108 Conditions will be used to secure any aspects relating to the policy above where these are not clear within the application submitted and subsequently approved.
 For clarity and transparency, a condition restricting occupancy may be included in all permissions as well as compliance with a site management plan.